rrazd/rrazd.github.com/_posts/2011-12-25-the-french-oven-site.markdown

 I communicated with the client mostly via email and they were happy with the end product.
 <br/>
 ####About the Client
-The French Oven, offers a wide variety of tempting nut-free flavours.
-The French Oven owns a state of the art cake factory and they make many different baked goods that use the freshest ingredients.
-They also offer custom cupcakes, mini cupcakes and cakes illustrated by hand for special celebrations and events.
+The French Oven bakery offers a wide variety of baked goods in many tempting nut-free flavours.
+The company owns a state of the art cake factory and their different baked goods use the freshest of ingredients.
+In particular, they offer whole sale cakes, custom cupcakes, mini cupcakes and cakes illustrated by hand for special celebrations and events.
 I still manage the bakery's website and do any content updates that the client requires...
-Now if only I got paid in mini cupcakes and hot out of the oven cakes...
+Now if only I got paid in mini cupcakes and hot out of the oven cookies...
 <br/>
 ####See it Live
 See the end result for yourself.
 Please visit the site: